-Pets are not permitted in the Adams-Whitaker Student Publications Center.
+Pets are not permitted in the Adams-Whitaker Student Publications Center unless approved by the director.
 Professionally trained service dogs and certified therapy animals are not considered pets.

 Put only paper in the blue or gray trash cans that are marked for recycling.
 Non-paper items should be put in a separate trash can.
-Since there will be no food, paper cups or other food items outside the break room, most everything we deal with is recyclable.
+Food waste should be disposed of in trash cans outside.
 Designated trash cans are labeled for aluminum cans and plastic bottles.
 A recycling caddy for cans and bottles and a bucket for batteries are located in the rear lobby near the basement stairs.

 Access and security

-Equipment in the publications area represents a considerable financial investment.
+Equipment at WKU Student Publications represents a considerable financial investment.
 It is everyone’s responsibility to protect it.
 When you see someone unfamiliar, ask him or her in a friendly manner if you can help.